muniri92/Data-Structures-2.0/README.md

 # Delete Method
     - Remove value from the tree if present, if not present this method is a no-op.
 Return None in all cases

+# Balance Method
+    -  Balance the tree upon the insertion or the deletion of a node.
+This allows for the Binary Search Tree to be as optimal as possible.